Machine Learning for Health (ML4H)

 Build with clinicians and the community

-We partner with clinicians, researchers, and engineers to ensure our work is trustworthy, interpretable when needed, and designed to be used in real-world settings.
+We partner with clinicians, researchers, and engineers to ensure our work is trustworthy, interpretable, and designed for use in real-world settings.

 Learn about our key projects and browse our publications to explore methods, applications, and results.